dhocker/susannas-library-frb/readme.md

 Flask, React, Booststrap and Webpack.

 Recently, the app was ported to Python 3.6.
-Currently, it is backward compatible to Python 2.7, but Python 2 is deprecated.
+Currently, it is backward compatible to Python 2.7, but support Python 2 is deprecated.

 ## Set Up
 Install node and npm.
 On macOS this can be done in one action